kjaymiller/kjaymiller/content/pitpodcast-tommerritt-july-2020.md

 slug: pitpodcast-tom-merrit-july-2020
 date: 14 Jul 2020 11:32
 category: Productivity in Tech Podcast
-tags: transcriptions, shownotes
+tags: transcriptions
 image: https://s3-us-west-2.amazonaws.com/kjaymiller/images/tommerritt-pitpodcast%20custom%20covers-v3.jpg
 github: https://github.com/kjaymiller/kjaymiller.com_flask/blob/master/content/pitpodcast-tommerritt-july2020.md

 <iframe width="100%" height="180" frameborder="no" scrolling="no" seamless src="https://share.transistor.fm/e/671c723f"></iframe>

-Transcription
+## Transcription

 Jay 00:00:20:

 What's up everybody?
-J. Miller here bringing another productivity's intact podcast.
+Jay Miller here bringing another Productivity in Tech Podcast.
 I hope that your day has been great, and I hope that the conversation that I'm about tohave will make it even better on the line with me Today I have the host of the I Don't know if it's the first, but it is definitely in the

 Jay 00:00:42:

 1st 3 podcasts that I ever listened to.
-Um, Tom married.
-He is the host of the daily Take New show.
+Tom Merritt.
+He is the host of the Daily Tech News Show.
 He is also the co host work Insanity.
 Current Geek East Meets West.
 He is a published author of The Pilot X Series, the second book Trigger, Now available for digital download.
 And he is also a contributor to Tech Republic.

 Jay 00:01:08: